Home » PowerShell Tips » Stop-Process – Kill Proces using PowerShell

-There are ways to kill the process if running using task manager to select the process and kill it.
+• task manager to select the process and kill it.

-Another option is to use the PowerShell Stop-Process cmdlet to kill a process by PID, or Process name or kill the process if running.
+• the PowerShell Stop-Process cmdlet to kill a process by PID, or Process name or kill the process if running.

-Stop-Process PowerShell cmdlet
+PowerShell Stop-Process cmdlet

 Syntax